owncloud/ocis/docs/ocis/development/getting-started.md

 ## Requirements

 We want contribution to oCIS and the creation of extensions to be as easy as possible.
-So we are trying to reflect this the used tooling.
+So we are trying to reflect this in the tooling.
 It should be kept simple and quick to be set up.

-Besides of standard development tools like git and a text editor, you need following software for development:
+Besides standard development tools like git and a text editor, you need the following software for development:

 - Go >= v1.13 ([install instructions](https://golang.org/doc/install))
 - Yarn ([install instructions](https://classic.yarnpkg.com/en/docs/install))